spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-order-management-feature-overview/merchant-order-overview.md

 | Merchant Order tax total  | Total tax amount from the grand total.   |
 | Marketplace Operator fees total | Total amount of fees paid to the Marketplace administrator.  |

 Rounding logic for the calculations is the same as the one used for the Marketplace order.
-See [Rounding in the Marketplace Order feature overview](/docs/marketplace/user/features/{{page.version}}/marketplace-order-management-feature-overview/marketplace-order-management-feature-overview.html#rounding) for details.
+For details, see [Rounding in the Marketplace Order feature overview](/docs/marketplace/user/features/{{page.version}}/marketplace-order-management-feature-overview/marketplace-order-management-feature-overview.html#rounding).